 The first way is tricky with PyO3 since we do not have

 py files.
-When it will be investigated and necessary changes are implemented, this document will be updated.
+When it has been investigated and necessary changes are implemented, this document will be updated.

 The second way is easy to do, and the whole work can be fully separated from the main library code.
 The example repo for the package with stub files can be found in PEP561 references section: Stub package repository